 5. Interval Drop-down

-This drop-down selects the interval rate in milliseconds that the ultrasonic sensor will be sampled at.
+This drop-down selects the interval rate in milliseconds at which the ultrasonic sensor will be sampled.
 The range is 100-60000 milliseconds.
 The default setting is 250.

 6. Minimum Distance Drop-down

 Ultrasonic Distance Sensors come in 2 versions.
-A 4-wire type with/without an inline voltage regulator and 3 wires with/without a built-in voltage regulator.
-If an Ultrasonic has a voltage regulator it will need +6V or greater Voltage input, if it doesn't it will need +5V.
+A 4-wire type with/without an inline voltage regulator and three wires with/without a built-in voltage regulator.
+If an Ultrasonic has a voltage regulator, it will need +6V or greater Voltage input; if it doesn't, it will need +5V.

 3-wire Wiring (with built-in regulator)